ClarifiedSecurity/catapult/docs/04-template-requirements.md

 - `sudo` package needs to be installed for your distribution.

+- `python3` package needs to be installed for your distribution.

+- `open-vm-tools` package might need to be installed for your distribution depending on your virtualization platform.

 ## Per-environment/project/datacenter etc. template requirements

 We recommend applying the [template_os_configuration](https://github.com/ClarifiedSecurity/nova.core/tree/main/nova/core/roles/template_os_configuration) to the specific project templates.
 It contains some prerequisites for different `nova.core` roles that you might otherwise need to install before using those roles.